-The Choice POS II Plan allows you to receive care from any licensed health care provider.
+The High Deductible Plan Health on Aetna Choice POS II Network allows you to receive care from any licensed health care provider.
 You can save when you choose a provider in the Aetna network.
 Care from providers outside of the network is covered, too, but you'll usually pay more out of your own pocket for out-of-network care.

-Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Preventive Care1 Routine Physical Exam (for employee and covered dependents age 7 and above) • 1 exam per calendar year The Plan pays 100% No deductible or copay Not covered Well Child Visits and Immunizations The Diameter 1000/ Net severed first 12 months of life: 7 exams age 1: 3 exams The Plan pays 100% No deductible or copay Not covered age 2: 3 exams ages 3-7: 1 exam per calendar year Screening and Counseling obesity up to age 22: unlimited visits age 22 and over: up to 26 visits per calendar year (healthy diet counseling limited to 10 visits) The Plan pays 100% No deductible or copay Not covered use of tobacco products: up to 8 counseling sessions per calendar year The Plan pays 100% No deductible or copay Not covered misuse of alcohol or drugs: up to 5 visits per calendar year The Plan pays 100% No deductible or copay Not covered women's health screenings and counseling The Plan pays 100% No deductible or copay Not covered lung cancer screening: 1 time per calendar year after age 55 The Plan pays 100% No deductible or copay Not covered Routine Ob/Gynecological Exam (includes 1 Pap smear and related lab fees) The Plan pays 100% No deductible or copay Not covered 1 exam per calendar year Davidia Marrow Properties The Diam new 4000/ Not covered Routine Mammogram • age 35 and over: 1 mammogram per calendar year The Plan pays 100% No deductible or copay Not covered Routine Prostate Screening The Plan pays 100% No deductible or copay Not covered
+Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Preventive Care ^{1} Routine Physical Exam (for employee and covered dependents age 7 and above) • 1 exam per calendar year The Plan pays 100% No deductible or copay Not covered Well Child Visits and Immunizations The Plan pays 100% Not covered first 12 months of life: 7 exams No deductible or copay • age 1: 3 exams • age 2: 3 exams ages 3-7: 1 exam per calendar year Screening and Counseling obesity up to age 22: unlimited visits age 22 and over: up to 26 visits per calendar year (healthy diet counseling limited to 10 visits) The Plan pays 100% No deductible or copay Not covered use of tobacco products: up to 8 counseling sessions per calendar year The Plan pays 100% No deductible or copay Not covered misuse of alcohol or drugs: up to 5 visits per calendar year The Plan pays 100% No deductible or copay Not covered women's health screenings and counseling The Plan pays 100% No deductible or copay Not covered lung cancer screening: 1 time per calendar year after age 55 The Plan pays 100% No deductible or copay Not covered Routine Ob/Gynecological Exam (includes 1 Pap smear and related lab fees) The Plan pays 100% No deductible or copay Not covered 1 exam per calendar year